TZBAvyy/web-im2073/README.md

 Web Mini-Project Repository for NTU IM2073: Intro to Design &amp; Project

 ## How to start up the WebApp
+**Make sure Java(v21), Maven(v3.9.9), MySQL(v8+) and Tomcat(v10) are installed first!**

+### For First Time Install
 *Assuming you already git cloned this repo into your local machine*

-### For First Time Install
-1. Make sure Java(v21), Maven(v3.9.9), MySQL(v8+) and Tomcat(v10) are installed!
+1. Set up a user account for MySQL with all permissions (Remember these account details!)

+2. Run init_db.sql and seed.sql to create tables and rows in MySQL

+3. Clone *database.properties-template* file, remove the *-template* and fill in the details with the account details information

-2. Create CATALINA_HOME system env variable pointing to Tomcat directory path
+4. Create CATALINA_HOME system env variable pointing to Tomcat directory path

-3. Change directory to /root
+5. Change directory to /root

-4. Run `mvn clean install` in the console
+6. Run `mvn clean install` in the console

-5. Start up MySQL and Tomcat servers
+7. Start up MySQL and Tomcat servers

-6. Server will be running on localhost!
+8. Server will be running on localhost!

 ## Tech Stack